How to create 2D barcodes

 Output

-A Micro QR Code is a miniaturized 2D matrix commonly recognized by its single-square finder pattern in the top-left corner.
+A Micro QR Code is a miniaturized 2D matrix recognized by its single square finder pattern in the top-left corner.
+This format was designed specifically for applications where space is extremely limited.

-The unique aspect of the Micro QR Code is its ability to fit into extremely tight spaces by reducing overhead, requiring only a two-module quiet zone compared to the standard four, while sacrificing data capacity for physical compactness.
-Most commonly used for marking small electronic components, printed circuit boards (PCBs), and industrial parts where a standard QR Code is physically too large to fit.
+Micro QR Code's unique advantage is fitting into extremely tight spaces by reducing overhead, requiring only a two-module quiet zone compared to the standard four, while trading data capacity for physical compactness.
+It's commonly used for marking small electronic components, printed circuit boards (PCBs), and industrial parts where standard QR Codes are too large.

-Due to its miniaturized size, there's a limit to how many characters you can fit.
-The largest version (M4) can only contain a maximum of 21 alphanumeric characters or 35 numbers.
+Due to its miniaturized size, character limits apply.
+The largest version (M4) holds a maximum of 21 alphanumeric characters or 35 numbers.
+Carefully plan your data encoding strategy when using Micro QR codes.

 Code

-IronBarcode makes generating MicroQRCode straightforward: we pass BarcodeEncoding.MicroQRCode as the second parameter when calling the Create method, then export it as an image.
+IronBarcode makes generating MicroQRCode simple: pass BarcodeEncoding.MicroQRCode as the second parameter when calling the Create method, then export it as an image.

 :path=/static-assets/barcode/content-code-examples/how-to/create-microQR.cs